After the Island, by Katy Ames

-For a split second Sadie thought he was planning on following her to her room until she remembered that Jack’s suite was on the same floor.
+For a split second Sadie thought he was planning on following her to her room.
+Then she remembered that Jack’s suite was on the same floor.

 Get a grip, Sadie.
 Seriously.

 “This is me.”
 Sadie turned to see Jack motioning to a door.
-He stood relaxed in front of her, one hand pushed into a pocket, the other brushing back a lock of dark hair.
+He stood relaxed, one hand pushed into a pocket, the other brushing back a lock of dark hair.

 Sadie’s mouth had gone dry; she brushed her tongue against her lower lip, tasting the slightest hint of bourbon.
 That one small movement was enough for Jack.

-Whatever space there had been between them disappeared as Jack brought his body flush against hers.
-Sadie could feel the strength of him, the hardness, down her entire length, where his chest touched hers, his hips pressed against her abdomen, his legs pushed in between hers.
-Her eyelashes fluttered and she almost dropped her head against his shoulder, a wave of dizziness striking her suddenly.
+The space between them disappeared as Jack brought his body flush against hers.
+Sadie could feel the strength of him, the hardness, down her entire length, where his chest touched hers, his hips pressed against her abdomen, his legs pushed between hers.
+Her eyelashes fluttered and she almost dropped her head against his shoulder, a wave of dizziness striking her.
 But Jack caught her face with one hand, his fingers tracing lightly against her jaw, tilting her up to meet him.

 Sadie relished Jack’s sigh as he took her mouth.
 But her heart seized when she heard a quiet but precise “oh, shit” from down the hallway.
-So instead of his hand curling around her hip and hers sinking into the strength of his shoulder, Sadie and Jack pushed themselves rapidly – awkwardly – away from each other.
+So instead of his hand curling around her hip and hers sinking into the strength of his shoulder, Sadie and Jack pushed themselves rapidly – awkwardly – apart.

 “Sorry, Sadie,” Lizzie whispered from where she stood, before turning around and dashing down the hallway.

 Sadie would have to find her, talk to her.
 Explain.
 Though what she would explain, she had no idea.
 Sadie wasn’t clear on what had even happened.
-How had she and Jack gone from a friendly conversation safe in a crowd, to being alone, pressed into each other with every possibility of disappearing together into his hotel room?
-She squeezed her eyes shut at the thought of having to discuss it with Lizzie.
+How had she and Jack gone from a friendly conversation safe in a crowd, to being alone, clinging to each other with every possibility of disappearing together into his hotel room?
+She winced at the thought of having to discuss it with Lizzie.
 But there was no way to ignore it, not with her job and her reputation with her top client caught in the balance.

 “Don’t forget your promise, Sadie.”

-She was still facing the other direction and was surprised that he heard her whisper, “My promise?”
+She was still facing the other direction and was surprised he heard her whisper, “My promise?”